-(Exact name of registrant as specified in its charter)

-Delaware 52-1256615 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 997 Lenox Drive, Suite 100, Lawrenceville, NJ 08648 (Address of principal executive offic es) (Regi (609) 896-9100 istrant's telephone number, including a area code) Securit ies registered pursuant to Section 12(b o) of the Act Title of each class Trading symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share CLSN Nasdaq Capital Market Regulation S-T (§232.405 of this chapter) during the pre- Yes [X] No [ ] Indicate by check mark whether the registrant is a large eceding 12 months (or for such shorter e accelerated filer, an accelerated filer rge accelerated filer," "accelerated f Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files).
-To a non-accelerated filer, a smaller reporting company or an iler", "smaller reporting company" and "emerging growth Large accelerated filer [ ] Non-accelerated filer [ ] Emerging growth company [ ] Accelerated filer Smaller reporting If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursu e the extended transition period for complying with any new Act. [ ] Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of t the Exchange Act).
-Yes [ ] No [X] As of August 13, 2020, Celsion Corporation had 33,232, 380 shares of common stock, \$0.01 pa r value per share, outstanding.
+(Exact name of registrant as specified in its charter) Delaware 52-1256615 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 997 Lenox Drive, Suite 100 Lawrenceville, NJ 08648 (Address of principal executive of (609) 896-9100 (Registrant's telephone number, including area code) Securiti Securities registered pursuant to Section 12(b) of the Act Title of each class Trading symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share CLSN Nasdaq Capital Market by Section 13 or 15(d) of the Securities Exchange Act of 1934 ed to file such reports) and (2) has been subject to such filing ve Data File required to be submitted pursuant to Rule 405 of rter period that the registrant was required to submit such files). rge accelerated filer," "accelerated iler, a non-accelerated filer, a smaller reporting company or an d filer", "smaller reporting company" and "emerging growth Large accelerated filer [] Non-accelerated filer [] Emerging growth company [] erated filer [] er reporting company [X] If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursua use the extended transition period for complying with any new e Act. [] Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X] As of November 13, 2020, Celsion Corporation had 37,4 17,716 shares of common stock, \$0 0.01 par value per share, outstanding.